 This is the final event of the regional roadshow.
 We will be celebrating World Metrology Day in Wellington on Monday 20th May with an exciting programme of events planned and announcing the winner of our Throwing the Kilogram competition.

 20 - 26 May 2019 - Techweek19

 This is New Zealand's annual festival of innovation with a theme of 'innovation that's good for the world'.
 Techweek18 was huge, with 540 events running in 24 locations across the country.
 Thousands of New Zealanders got involved in workshops, discussion and talks so expect more in 2019.
-The programme for 2019 is being developed but keep an eye on the Techweek website(external link) for more information to come.
+Check out the Techweek website(external link) to see what's on offer.

 20 - 24 May 2019 - IEEE International Instrumentation & Measurement Technology Conference